Go to: VanIsle 1200 Home

 Rider Insurance: Each rider is responsible for ensuring that they have adequate insurance coverage, such as travel medical insurance, liability insurance, travel cancellation insurance and adequate vehicle insurance.
 It is highly recommended that each rider consult with the appropriate insurance broker to determine the rider's insurance needs.

-Rider Support: Similar to the Colorado Last Chance 1200, the plan is to have a staffed drop-bag control at Campbell River (250/450k/950k controls); and, staffed bag-drop control at the Gold River Chalet motel (Gold River - 350k).
-The Rugged Mountain Motel at Woss Camp will be staffed, but with no bag-drop (575/775k controls).
-For those who ride through at night, the deli at Gold River closes at 10 pm; and the convenience store at Woss closes at 8 pm; all other controls will be 24-hour stores; or have a question that needs to be answered on the control card.
+Rider Support: The plan is to have a staffed drop-bag control at Campbell River (293/472/949 km controls); and, a staffed control at the Gold River Chalet motel (Gold River - 382 km).
+The Rugged Mountain Motel at Woss Camp will be staffed, but with no bag-drop (605/817 km controls).
+For those who ride through the night, the deli at Gold River closes at 10 pm; and the convenience store at Woss closes at 8 pm; all other controls will be near 24-hour stores; or have a question that needs to be answered on the control card.

 - Be prepared-there is no on-road support.
 Riders abandoning the ride will notify the organizer of their decision and find their own way back to the start-finish.